Medical Innovations Incubator

 The intended use of a medical device or an in vitro diagnostic product not only determines the risk class of this product and thus the applicable regulatory requirements from MDR or IVDR (C2).
 It also influences the corresponding market segment and the possibilities for reimbursement (C1).
 From the intended purpose is derived which endpoints must be proven on the basis of clinical data in order to obtain CE marking or reimbursement (C3), and can also indicate which data protection aspects must be taken into account in the development and use of the product (C4).

-So, what is Regulatory Thinking®?
+So, what is 4C Business Modelling?

 What do we mean by ENABLE?